Contrail (horse): 2020: three-year-old season

 After the summer break Contrail returned to the track in the Grade 2 Kobe Shimbun Hai over 2200 metres at Chukyo Racecourse on 27 September and started the 1/10 favourite in a field of eighteen.
 He raced in mid division before taking the lead in the straight and broke clear to win by two lengths from Weltreisende.
 His assistant trainer Yusaku Oka subsequently commented "It was a good win... he were relieved by that".
 Four weeks later at Kyoto Racecourse the colt was stepped up in distance and attempted to complete the Japanese Triple Crown in the 3000 metre Kikuka Sho in which he was ridden as usual by Fukunaga.
 He was again made the 1/10 favourite, with the best-fancied of the other seventeen contenders being Weltreisende, Babbitt (St Lite Kinen), Aristoteles, Satono Flag, Valcos and Deep Bond.
 After settling behind the leaders as the outsider Chimera Verite set a steady pace, the favourite moved up on the outside approaching the straight and gained the advantage 300 metres from the finish.
 Contrail was strongly challenged by Aristoteles but kept on well to prevail by a neck with the pair finishing well clear of Satono Flag in third place.
-After the race Fukunaga commented "I can’t say that I was successful in keeping him relaxed during the race with so much pressure from Aristoteles.
+After the race Fukunaga commented "I can't say that I was successful in keeping him relaxed during the race with so much pressure from Aristoteles.
 It turned out to be a tough race for us with Aristoteles looking quite strong and persistent, and this race may not have been his best performance, but I kept my faith in Contrail and he certainly showed how strong he is".
 He became only the third colt after Deep Impact and Symboli Rudolf to complete the Triple Crown while still undefeated.

 On November 29, Contrail was matched against older horses for the first time when he started second favourite for the 40th edition of the Japan Cup over 2400 metres at Tokyo.
 He settled in mid-division before launching a strong late challenge down the centre of the straight but failed to catch the favoured Almond Eye and sustained his first defeat as he was beaten one and a quarter lengths into second place.
 The 2020 Japanese Fillies Triple Crown winner Daring Tact finished third, while the other runners included Glory Vase, World Premiere, Kiseki and Makahiki.
 Fukunaga commented about Contrail that "He never gave up but Almond Eye was strong.
 The result was regrettable, but his condition was good and he showed his ability."

 In January 2021 Contrail was unanimously voted Best Three-Year-Old Colt at the JRA Awards for 2020.
 In the 2020 World's Best Racehorse Rankings, Contrail was rated on 124, making him the equal tenth best racehorse in the world and the best three-year-old over long distances.
-He was inducted into the Japan Racing Association Hall of Fame in 2024.